oroce/godot-elasticsearch/README.md

 Run your godot client or godot-elasticsearch command with one of the following DEBUG envs:

-- DEBUG="godot:elasticsearch*": shows debug output both of the godot producer and the cli
+- `DEBUG="godot:elasticsearch*"`: shows debug output both of the godot producer and the cli
-- DEBUG="godot:elasticsearch:producer": shows debug output of the godot producer
+- `DEBUG="godot:elasticsearch:producer"`: shows debug output of the godot producer
-- DEBUG="godot:elasticsearch:cli": show debug output of the cli
+- `DEBUG="godot:elasticsearch:cli"`: show debug output of the cli

 LICENSE
 ----------------------